Supported projects

 Project by Kateřina Lipinová, a student at the Faculty of Economics

 Katka likes dancing, which she misses at the university.
-She was therefore inspired by the International Dance Day, which fall on April 29, and on this day, she will prepare a day of dance workshops for students, employees and the public.
-Individual lessons will take place in the afternoon in blocks of one hour, simultaneously in two gymnasiums.
-Thanks to the project, the possibilities of leisure activities within the university will be expanded.
-This project tries to include the widest possible target group, which can be all enthusiasts or those interested in dance.
-Workshops will be focused on different types of dances and for different levels of proficiency.
+She was therefore inspired by the International Dance Day, which fall on April 29, and on this day, she prepared a day of dance workshops for students, employees and the public.
+Individual lessons took place in the afternoon in blocks of one hour, simultaneously in two gymnasiums.
+Thanks to the project, the possibilities of leisure activities within the university expanded.
+This project tried to include the widest possible target group, which could be all enthusiasts or those interested in dance.
+As part of the workshops, you could try dance aerobics, Vogue, Contemporary, Flamenco, Broadway Jazz, Latin (Cha-Cha), Dancehall or Hip Hop Choreo.
+All participants of the event were excited and are looking forward to its continuation.

 Project by Daniel Hartman, a student at the Faculty of Mechanical Engineering

-Daniel’s project focuses on the promotion of student projects at the Faculty of Mechanical Engineering, especially at the Department of Robotics.
-The goal is to motivate students to get involved in projects and associations that offer them practical experience, new contacts and opportunities for trips abroad or participation in international competitions.
-The event is planned in two dates.
-Live demonstrations will be presented, for example the mobile robot of the RoverOva team or the competition drone of the Department of Robotics.
-Current and former team members will share their experiences and inspire others.
-You can look forward to lectures, discussions and workshops.
+The Faculty of Mechanical Engineering has a lot of interesting projects that students don't know about.
+Therefore, Daniel's project supported the promotion of these activities.
+The goal was to motivate students to get involved in projects and associations that offer them practical experience, new contacts and opportunities for trips abroad or participation in international competitions.
+The target group was our students who want to develop their knowledge beyond their study obligations.
+The project included live demonstrations, such as the mobile robot of the RoverOva team or the competition drone of the Department of Robotics, lectures, discussions and demonstrations of student projects.

 Project by Ondřej Matoušek, a student at the Faculty of Mechanical Engineering

-The second activity, called „Afternoon of board games” is aimed at organizing a relaxing afternoon with outdoor board games for all VŠB-TUO students at the Minigolf with an evening bonfire and roasting sausages.
+The second activity, called „Afternoon of board games” was aimed at organizing a relaxing afternoon with outdoor board games for all VŠB-TUO students at the Minigolf with an evening bonfire and roasting sausages.
+Participants in the event could try various outdoor board games such as Mölkky, Pétanque, small and large Jenga, or Spikeball, listen to recorded music, and refresh themselves with grilled sausage or cheese.

 Project by Kateřina Kolaříková, a student at the Faculty of Electrical Engineering and Computer Science

-Have you even been woken up by loud music from your neighbours and their evening parties?
 Katka came up with the idea of organizing such a party that would not disturb anyone in the vicinity.
-At this party, the music will not be played from the speakers, but each of the participants will have headphones on their heads, so they can enjoy the music among everyone, but at the same time in private.
-Each participant can choose music according to their own taste and, thanks to the high-quality sound, fully concentrate on listening without distractions from the surroundings.
-At the same time, the quiet environment eliminates excessively loud speech from others, which allows participants not only to dance and enjoy the music, but also to chat, get to know each other and strengthen relationships with classmates in a pleasant atmosphere.
-The event thus represents a friendly alternative to the hectic club environment.
+At this party, the music was not played from the speakers, but each of the participants had headphones on their heads, so they could enjoy the music among everyone, but at the same time in private.
+Each participant could choose music according to their own taste and, thanks to the high-quality sound, fully concentrate on listening without distractions from the surroundings.
+At the same time, the quiet environment eliminated excessively loud speech from others, which allowed participants not only to dance and enjoy the music, but also to chat, get to know each other and strengthen relationships with classmates in a pleasant atmosphere.
+The event thus represented a friendly alternative to the hectic club environment.

 Project by Daniel Šrom, a student at the Faculty of Electrical Engineering and Computer Science